-Last Sunday, our Safe Passage program was highlighted in the Seattle Times.
+Our Safe Passage program was highlighted in the Seattle Times on Sunday, June 14.
 Safe Passage is a highly effective community safety program run by our Southeast Network SafetyNet Team at the Joel E. Smilow Rainier Vista Teen Center.

 We appreciate the Seattle Times holding the program up as an example of what effective community safety and engagement looks like.